ChaseMilligan/Wikiyickistan/content/League of Labyrinthia/A League of Our Own.md

 Each DM has the right to restrict Character Sheet content based on what they have access to or what fits their game.
 These details will always be sorted out between the DM and players _before_ the session begins.

-## 🧙‍♂️ How It Works
+## How It Works

-The ultimate goal is to build a **larger community of players and DMs** — a rotating roster of players and tables, each with their own adventures, worlds, and styles.
+The ultimate goal is to build a larger community of players and DMs to create a rotating roster of players and tables, each with their own adventures, worlds, and styles.

 Here’s how it’ll flow: